 Ironic Name: The elderly protector of Caerleon and the Round Table is a man called Lord Agrivaine, said to be the latest in a long line of Agrivaines dating back to the time of Camelot.
 Anyone who knows their Arthurian mythology will know that the original Agrivaine would have been the last person willing to guard the Round Table.

-Left Hanging: In The Enchantment, one of Baron de Belleme's concubines is successful in resurrecting his dead body, but the Baron is last seen in his castle, planning his next scheme... and that's the last we ever see or hear of him.
+In "The Enchantment", one of Baron de Belleme's concubines is successful in resurrecting his dead body.
+The Baron is last seen in his castle, planning his next scheme, and that's the last we ever see or hear of him.

 Richard Carpenter got into trouble with this lot in his use of Herne, who was misinterpreted as a Satanic figure.

-Naked People Are Funny: After Will and Much think they've been infected by leprosy they tear their clothes off and jump in the river.
+Naked People Are Funny: After Will and Much think they've been infected by leprosy, they tear their clothes off and jump in the river.
 The other outlaws find it amusing until they learn what happened.